 The Airport's approach to maximising sustainable travel, and minimising off-site traffic impacts, is discussed in detail in the ASAS.
-The Airport is supportive of this scheme which is highlighted as a key The primary aim of the ASAS, through the setting of challenging targets, project within the Liverpool City Region's Long Term Rail Strategy and is is to facilitate sustainable long term growth of the Airport and to endorsed by the Welsh Assembly Government and the local authority for increase the proportion of journeys made using sustainable transport Cheshire West and Chester. modes.
+The primary aim of the ASAS, through the setting of challenging targets, is to facilitate sustainable long term growth of the Airport and to increase the proportion of journeys made using sustainable transport modes.
 It sets out how, working with its partners and stakeholders through the Airport Transport Forum, the Airport aims to develop and improve surface access between the Airport, the City Region and beyond, by enhancing public transport provision and encouraging passengers and employees to use sustainable modes of transport.